 - Sunk Costs: Free tools are labor intensive.
 Tools like robocopy and rsync are error-prone, they do not handle failures well, and they require a lot of human effort and babysitting.
 There are some point data migration solutions and cloud storage gateways, but these do not typically scale.
 Cloud gateways hold the data in the cloud, ransom to a proprietary format, and do not put you on the right path to cloud data management.

 - Data Integrity: There are always source and storage incompatibilities and challenges keeping access controls and metadata intact.

-- Time Consuming: Whether it’s WAN latencies, a mix of small and large files, or the fact there are billions of files in a large data migration project, these can all result in a massive time commitment if not properly management.
+- Time Consuming: Whether it’s WAN latencies, a mix of small and large files, or the fact there are billions of files in a large data migration project, these can all result in a massive time commitment if not properly managed.

 - Downtime Impact: This is always a big one – the impact on users and application access to data.
 The length of the cutover is also always a roadblock.

-- Complex Cloud Storage Factors: There’s a lot to consider, including file vs. object data migration, performance vs. pricing, and the need ensure you have the right option at the right time.
+- Complex Cloud Storage Factors: There’s a lot to consider, including file vs. object data migration, performance vs. pricing, and the need to ensure you have the right option at the right time.

 - Insufficient Planning: It’s shocking how often enterprise IT organizations are flying blind, trying to plan and manage file data migrations without data analytics and insight.
 This is why, at Komprise, we say Know First and Move Smart.

 - Ad-Hoc Approach: No continuity, no learnings from each migration, no real program management, instead a one-and-done cloud data migration mindset.
 Sound familiar?